HarrisNatH/hiragana-learning/README.md

 Finally, `start()` it creates a copy `List<String>` based on `levels` then shuffles the hiragana elements. the learning begins with boolean `allCorrect` as true, if a player is wrong on any of one word in certain level it will change `allCorrect` to false, it will repeat the whole level until all are correct.

-When player completes a level, the system adds the next level's elements to existing element pool.
+When player completes a level, the system begins with next level's pool.
 Increasing the difficulty and complexity of learning, increases `currentLevel` by 1.

 The learning ends when `currentLevel` has reached `levels.size()` and sends out a congratulation message.
 __